 If you need a break from all the adventures at the CN Tower, there are plenty of things to do around it.

 Literally across the street is a former steam locomotive repair facility that dates back to 1929.
-It has been converted into a brewery and you can take a tour to learn how Steamwhistle beer is made.
-I’ve been on the tour a few times and for some reason, I can never remember the whole story.
-Could be the generous beer sampling 🙂
+It has been converted into a brewery, and you can take a tour to learn how Steamwhistle beer is made.
+I’ve been on tour a few times, and for some reason, I can never remember the whole story.
+It could be the generous beer sampling 🙂

 What you need to know

-The Edgewalk price is $225 CAD (plus tax) per person and this include a keepsake video, printed photos and certificate of achievement.
+The Edgewalk price is $225 CAD (plus tax) per person, and this includes a keepsake video, printed photos and certificate of achievement.
 You will also get a Tower Experience Ticket which includes access to the LookOut, Glass Floor and SkyPod levels.
 You should book tickets in advance.

-Tickets vary based from general admission to combination of the SkyPod and Ripley’s Aquarium.
+Tickets vary based on general admission to a combination of the SkyPod and Ripley’s Aquarium.
 You can book your tickets online and be prepared for large lineups during peak season.

-The tickets for Ripley’s can be purchased online or a the venue.
-Adult ticket bought online is $30 CAD while online price is $33 CAD.
+The tickets for Ripley’s can be purchased online or at the venue.
+Adult ticket bought online is $30 CAD while the online price is $33 CAD.
 Not a huge difference, but you might avoid a potentially long wait if you purchase ahead of your visit.